basnijholt/adaptive-scheduler/LLM_FEATURE_PLAN.md

 # LLM Feature Implementation Plan

 This document outlines the plan for integrating an LLM-powered chat feature into the Adaptive Scheduler.
 The goal is to create a system that can automatically diagnose failed jobs and allow users to interact with an LLM to understand job statuses and results.
+The LLMManager needs to proactively diagnose failed jobs and provide a chat interface for users to interact with the LLM.
+It needs to propose a fix to problematic files and allow users to approve or reject these fixes.

 ## Todo